mochatek/Dream11_Leaderboard/README.md

 Give it a few time to scrap the necessary details from the site.
 You can view the entire automation happening in your web browser.
 Once the task is completed, you will see an excel file (**DREAM11.xlsx**), containing all the details.

-**Scraping time depends on the numbers of players participating in the contest** **Do not tamper with the site elements while script is running**
+**:timer_clock: Scraping time depends on the numbers of players participating in the contest** **:warning: Do not tamper with the site elements while script is running**

 ## Requirements :
   - **Selenium**  :point_right: [(Read DOC)](https://selenium-python.readthedocs.io/)